-- Students with only a good honours degree in your field or a master's degree in an unrelated field, provided you have an equivalent amount of professional experience in the field to that expected of standard candidates, may be considered on an exceptional basis.
+- Students with only a good honours degree in your field or a master's degree in an unrelated field, provided you have an equivalent amount of professional experience in the field to that expected of standard candidates, may be considered.

 - International applicants will need to supply evidence of English language proficiency.